 You can purchase “White Sand Waves” here on the website in the Landscape Category.
-It is 11″ x 15″ and sells for $375.
+The size is 11″ x 15″ and sells for $375.

 Tip 1: Use white chalk to chart the path of water cascading over the dark rocks before painting!
 Chalk is great for all sorts of “editing” when planning or finishing paintings because it totally wipes away!